 So, while the NX500 may not be the most customizable camera around it still gives you enough control that you shouldn’t feel limited in any way while using it.
 As always, the last part of the review is reserved for Wi-Fi functionality and we are happy to say that it’s one of the strong points of this camera.
 First, you can connect the camera to your phone over the NFC, Bluetooth and of course, Wi-Fi.
 The first two are limited to Android devices since the iOS still doesn’t support this type of connectivity.
 After you’ve downloaded all the necessary applications, you will be greeted with more functionality than you’ll probably ever need.
 You can back up your photos, send them directly via e-mail or post them to social networks.
 Remote control functionality is also quite extensive and offers an entire range of manual controls and options, the only limitation is that you can’t take RAW photos or shoot 4K video this way.
 There’s also the Quick Transfer option, which sends lower resolution photos to your photos and lets you decide which one of them you’d like to also have a full resolution version.
 This is helpful for those occasions where having a large photo isn’t a desirable thing and you only wish to post them to social networks where lower resolution files will be perfectly fine.
 In the end, you can transfer up to 1000 photos directly to your PC via the PC Auto Backup software.
 All in all, the NX500 really impressed us in a lot of ways in regard to its body and the feature set that surrounds it.
 It may not have a viewfinder, but apart from that, everything else is well-done and made to the highest standards.

 From the moment we’ve heard about the NX500 and its specifications, we were very curious about how its 209-point hybrid AF system will perform and now, it’s time put everything out on the open and reveal our final impressions.
 The first thing you should now that it’s the same system built into company’s flagship camera, the NX1, meaning that Samsung went all out the NX500 and decided to equip it with the best AF system they’ve got.
 In the real word, it performs very well, no matter if you’re shooting static or moving subjects and that’s thanks to having a lot of fast phases detect AF point at its disposal and also for the reason that 153 of those of the cross-type variety.
 Subject tracking worked most reliably when we first locked the AF on the subject and then left it to the camera to keep it in focus and track it around the frame.
 If you choose continuous AF when you let the camera decide and pick the subject to focus one, the results are a little less consistent, but still not bad or unusable.
 You also get a plethora of different focusing modes like Single-point AF, Face Detection, Touch AF, Multi-area and so on.
-So, there’s no denying that Samsung has done an amazing job in regards to the NX500 and its focusing capabilities and every potential buyer of this camera will be more than pleased with its performance.
+So, there’s no denying that Samsung has done an amazing job in regards to the NX500 with its focusing capabilities which is way ahead of Canon PowerShot G16 and every potential buyer of this camera will be more than pleased with its performance.

 The same can be said about the NX500’s performance while it’s being used.
 It shows no noticeable lag from the moment you turn it on, take a shot, scroll through the menus and turn it off.
 It won’t leave you hanging or waiting too long for something to be finished, except for the buffer to clear after a burst of images, which can be said about every camera out there.
 The NX500 also comes with a very respectable burst rate of 8 fps, but it’s only great if you’re shooting JPEGs.
 In that case, your buffer size will be around 38 shots, where or RAW it’s a lot less, around 6 images.
 So, it’s a similar story line with many mirrorless cameras at this price point and great buffer when shooting RAW is still reserved for the more expensive cameras.
 On top of that, you also get the low-resolution burst mode, which takes 7 megapixel JPEG images at three different rates: 30 images in one second, 15 images each second for the duration of 2 seconds and 10 images each second for a total duration of 3 seconds.
 This is a useful mode to have if you don’t mind the drop in resolution and you really have to capture that right moment.
 The NX500 also has a decent battery life.
 The rated endurance of around 370 shots is above average for a mirrorless camera.
 You also get the option to charge the battery via included USB without removing it from the camera or charge it the traditional way with an optional external charger.
 So, the story is similar to the one about its body, there isn’t really anything to complain about here and the NX500 is a solid performer in every way.
 Let’s see if the same can also be said about its video recording capabilities.